The Story of One Pan Annie

 You see?
 No boxes, no cans and no bags.
 The meal cost her about $2.00, contained less than 300 calories and took her eight minutes.

-In addition, One Pan Annie herself has dropped 60 pounds in the last year and a half and reduced her blood pressure medication from 100 to 25 mgs a day.
+In addition, One Pan Annie herself has dropped more than 70 pounds and reduced her blood pressure medication from 100 to 25 mgs a day.

 You could be like One Pan Annie and eat healthy, cheap and in less time than you would spend getting takeout!